Tender, moist, and bursting with apples this Apple Walnut Bundt Cake will be your new favorite fall dessert.

 Baking Soda: Baking soda gives this cake lift.
 Check the expiration date to make sure yours is fresh.

-Apples: I love apples.
-This cake is filled with four cups of them.
+Apples: This cake is filled with four cups of apples.
 Be sure to use a firm apple that won't become mushy when it is baked.

 Nuts: Feel free to use either walnuts or pecans.
 Both will be delicious.